arx/ArxLibertatis/README.md

 * DevIL
 * zlib
-* Boost (headers, program_options library)
+* Boost (headers, `program_options` library)
 * Freetype
 * OpenAL 1.1 **and/or** DirectSound 9

 There are rendering backends for both OpenGL and Direct3D.
 You need either:

 * SDL 1.2
 * OpenGL 1.5
 * GLEW

 **and/or**

 * DirectInput 8
 * Direct3D 9

 Both OpenGL and Direct3D backends can be built at the same time.

-Systems without Win32 or POSIX filesystem support will also need Boost 1.44 or newer including the filesystem library.
+Systems without Win32 or POSIX filesystem support will also need Boost 1.44 or newer including the `filesystem` and `system` libraries.

 Arx Libertatis comes with an optional gui crash reporter which has additional dependencies:

 * Qt 4
 * OpenSSL